Forms and Applications - Groundwater

 Dilwyn Aquifer study

-With the assistance of the Commonwealth and State Governments, Southern Rural Water has recently completed a pre-feasibility study looking at the legal and economic viability of non-traditional ownership of groundwater extraction and distribution infrastructure.
+With the assistance of the Commonwealth and State Governments, Southern Rural Water completed a pre-feasibility study looking at the legal and economic viability of non-traditional ownership of groundwater extraction and distribution infrastructure.

 This study was completed to inform future development of the Dilwyn Aquifer in south western Victoria where groundwater is plentiful but very deep and expensive to access.
 SRW will use this information to inform groundwater management and allocation from this aquifer.